microsoft/xlang/design_notes/XDN12 - xmeta Semantic Checking.md

 **AttributeUsage** has positional parameters used to specify the kinds of declaration on which it can be used: AttributeTargets.Class | AttributeTarget.Interface
 It also has named parameters such as **AllowMultiple** and **Inherited**.
 **AllowMultiple** allows the attribute to be specified more than once for a given entity.
 If unspecified, the attribute is always single use.
-**Inherited** indicates whether or not the attribute can also be Inherited by classes that derive from that base class.
+**Inherited** indicates whether or not the attribute can also be inherited by other classes that derive from the base class which the attribute is used on.
 If unspecified, it's default value is true.

 ```
 A class that is decorated with the AttributeUsage attribute must derive from System.Attribute, either directly or indirectly.
 Otherwise, a compile-time error occurs.